1942 parade

 Sparta MI 49345

-For inquiries of all types, the Sparta Township Historical Commission can be reached by phone at: 616.606-0765 or via email at the following address:
+For other inquiries, the Sparta Township Historical Commission can be reached by phone at: (616)606-0765 or via email at the following address:

 Our meeting minutes are available on the Sparta Township website.